KomalSiddharth/PlatinumHercm/replit.md

 - Row-wise layout shows checkbox, title, badges, and action buttons inline
 - Maintains all existing functionality: complete, pause/resume, edit, delete, view history

-### October 13, 2025 - Health Standards Rating System
+### October 13, 2025 - Health & Relationship Standards Rating System

-**Standards-Based Health Rating**
+**Standards-Based Rating for Health & Relationship**
+- Implemented standards-based rating system for both Health and Relationship categories
-- Implemented a new health rating system where users rate their health by selecting from 10 specific health standards via checkboxes in a popup dialog
+- Users rate by selecting from predefined standards via checkboxes in a popup dialog
-- Rating automatically calculates based on number of standards selected (1 standard = 1 point, max 10)
+- Rating automatically calculates based on number of standards selected (1 standard = 1 point)
-- Health rating cell displays a button that opens the standards dialog
+- Rating cell displays a button that opens the standards dialog
-- Standards are predefined with specific health habits and promises
+- Standards are predefined with specific habits and promises
-- Automatic migration from old checklist format to new 10-standard system
+- Automatic migration from old checklist format to new standards system
 - Preserves user selections when reopening the dialog

-**Health Standards (10 Total):**
+**Health Standards (10 Total, max rating: 10):**
 1. I started my Day with Magic Water
 2. I started my Day with 10 Mins of Musical Workout for Squats & Pushups
 3. I started my Day with Healthy Breakfast